 |

-Turning to musicals in hopes of lighter fare, he was punched repeatedly ("West Side Story"), soaked nightly (Don Lockwood in "Singin' in the Rain" all over the country), and fired daily ("42nd Street" all over the world).
+Turning to musicals in hopes of lighter fare, he was punched repeatedly ("West Side Story"), soaked nightly (on the National Tour of "Singin' in the Rain" as Don Lockwood), and fired daily (on National and European Tours of "42nd Street").
+Oh, and he survived children in the Korean Tour of "Annie" ...

 |